Oxide: The Essence of Rust: Related Work

 \subsection{Semantics for Rust}

-\paragraph{Patina} \citeN{reed15:patina} developed \emph{Patina}, a formal semantics for an early version of Rust (pre-1.0) focused on proving memory safety for a language with a syntactic version of borrow checking and unique pointers.
+\paragraph{Early Work} \citet{reed15:patina} developed \emph{Patina}, a formal semantics for an early version of Rust (pre-1.0) focused on proving memory safety for a language with a syntactic version of borrow checking and unique pointers.
 Unfortunately, the design of the language was not yet stable, and the language overall has drifted from their model.
-Additionally, unlike \lang, Patina provided a more direct memory model which is problematic as Rust itself does not yet have a well-defined memory model.
+Also, unlike \lang, Patina made concrete decisions about memory layout and validity which is problematic as Rust itself has not yet made such commitments.

-\paragraph{Rusty Types} \citeN{benitez16:rusty-types} developed \emph{Metal}, a formal calculus that, by their characterization, has a Rust-like type system using an \emph{algorithmic} borrow-checking formulation.
-Their model relies on capabilities as in the Capability Calculus of \citeN{crary99:capabilities}, but manages them indirectly (compared to the first-class capabilities of \citeN{crary99:capabilities} or \citeN{morrisett07:linloc}).
+\citet{benitez16:rusty-types} developed \emph{Metal}, a formal calculus that, by their characterization, has a Rust-like type system using an \emph{algorithmic} borrow-checking formulation.
+Their model relies on capabilities as in the Capability Calculus of \citet{crary99:capabilities}, but manages them indirectly (compared to the first-class capabilities of \citet{crary99:capabilities} or \citet{morrisett07:linloc}).
 Compared to Rust and our work on \lang, Metal is unable to deal with the proper LIFO ordering for object destruction and their algorithmic formulation is less expressive than our declarative formulation.

-\paragraph{RustBelt} In the RustBelt project, \citeN{jung18:rustbelt} developed a formal semantics called $\lambda_{Rust}$ for a continuation-passing style intermediate language in the Rust compiler known as MIR.
-They mechanized this formal semantics in Iris~\cite{jung17:iris} and used it to verify the extrinsic safety of important Rust standard library abstractions that make extensive use of \rusti{unsafe} code.
-Their goal was distinct from ours in that we instead wish to reason about how programs work at the source-level, but fortunately, our goals are actually complementary.
-While we argue in Sec.~\ref{sec:tower} that we can treat \rusti{unsafe} code in the standard library as an implementation detail of the language, the work by Jung et al. on RustBelt provides further justification by allowing us to say that what we model as primitives can be compiled to their verified MIR implementations.
+\paragraph{RustBelt} In the RustBelt project, \citet{jung18:rustbelt} developed a formal semantics called $\lambda_{Rust}$ for a continuation-passing style intermediate language in the Rust compiler known as MIR.
+They mechanized this formal semantics in Iris~\cite{jung18:iris} and used it to verify the extrinsic safety of important Rust standard library abstractions that make extensive use of \rusti{unsafe} code.
+Their goal was distinct from ours in that we instead wish to reason about how programs work at the source-level, and our goals are fortunately complementary.
+As argued by \citet{weiss18:oxide}, we can incorporate \rusti{unsafe} code in the standard library by adding primitives to \lang, and the verified specifications from RustBelt provide further justification for their safety.

-\paragraph{KRust and K-Rust} There have been two efforts~\cite{kan18:k-rust, wang18:krust} after RustBelt to develop an executable formal semantics for Rust in the K Framework~\cite{rosu10:k}.
-Despite the unfortunately similar names, the two efforts, K-Rust and KRust, are distinct.
-Neither project comes with an appropriate treatment of ownership in the type systems, and they unfortunately did not describe any metatheory (such as soundness) for their semantics.